gmlc-dispatches/dispatches/docs/models/nuclear/hydrogen_turbine.rst

 Degrees of Freedom
 ------------------

-The Hydrogen Turbine Model as X degrees of freedom.
+The Hydrogen Turbine Model has X degrees of freedom.

 Model Structure